 Supporters of CBD praise the “miracle drug” for its healing benefits on patients with everything from anxiety to arthritis and heart disease.
 Others remain in complete opposition to the usage of any kind of cannabis-related substance, due to its reputation for having psychoactive side effects.

 Tetrahydrocannabinol (THC) and Cannabidiol (CBD), the two primary cannabinoids that occur in the cannabis plant, have differing psychoactive and neurological effects on the mind and body.
 Both substances interact with cannabinoid receptors found all throughout the human body and brain.
-THC is the chemical compound in cannabis responsible for creating euphoria.
+THC is the tchemical compound in cannabis responsible for creating euphoria.
 CBD is the non-psychoactive compound that appears frequently in dietary and natural supplements, responsible for giving the general sense of well-being.

 CBD oil is the new herbal remedy made of extracts from the cannabis (or hemp) plant, usually containing less than 0.3% THC, as required by regulations.